What we know about the Instagram Shadowban, and how to discover if you’ve been impacted?

 4. ‘Broken Hashtags’

-Sometimes Instagram cracks down on some of the content shared inside a hashtag, for example something as innocent as #petite could might be overrun with posts that are very NSFW!
-Instagram have started being more aware of R18 material, so if you’ve using a hashtag that has been overrun with these types of posts – you might find your whole post might be effected.
+Sometimes Instagram cracks down on some of the content shared inside a hashtag.
+For example, something as innocent as #petite might be overrun with posts that are very NSFW!
+Instagram has started being more aware of R18 material.
+So, if you’re using a hashtag that has been overrun with these types of posts – you might find your whole post might be affected.

 How do you know if you’re using a broken tag?

-If you click on this hashtag, there is no ‘top posts’ section, and you won’t be able to scroll passed the first page of images – you’ll find it has been limited.
+If you click on this hashtag, there is no ‘top posts’ section.
+Also, you won’t be able to scroll past the first page of images – you’ll find it has been limited.

 Sometimes there’s even a message at the bottom that states the tag has been limited due to abuse.